 Corfu, Greece – Beyond the Port

 Just off the coast of the land border with Albania, Corfu lies on the far northwest corner of Greece.
 Considered as the second largest Ionian islands along with its small surrounding islands.
+Many tours to Greece highlight Corfu as a must-visit destination because of its rich history and breathtaking landscapes.
 In Corfu’s history, this island was where a shipwrecked Odysseus sought refuge from the storms and where other travelers have rested.
 Its stunning bays, great hills, and lush coastline have drawn visitors since the 8th century BC.
 Corfu holds a historic location of strategic importance and has been fought over for centuries.
 The unique thing about Corfu town is that it is the only Greek city whose castles surround the town, and one of the very few to have held off the Ottomans.

 With abundant ruins from ancient to the modern era, appealing villages, crystal clear beaches against a backdrop of golden seas, and warm Greek hospitality, there is plenty to see and do in your ultimate Corfu vacation.
 Here are some interesting and fun things to do.